cangulec/insight/readme.md

 ## Testing

-The funcionality of both features have been tested using tweets.txt (10,000 tweets provided in the data-gen folder), tweets2.txt (samples in the assignment description), additional tweets downloaded using Twitter API and UnitTests in test.py (in src)
+The functionality of both features have been tested using tweets.txt (10,000 tweets provided in the data-gen folder), tweets2.txt (samples in the challenge description), additional tweets downloaded via Twitter API and UnitTests in test.py.